 Having a body of evidence to illustrate the burden carried by the SCD community can be incredibly validating for individuals living with this condition.
 Our HEOR team supports the community by conducting studies to quantify the lived experiences of these individuals and sharing their findings across outlets accessible to patients to increase awareness.
 The team hopes their findings empower change and support advocacy efforts for the community.

 The work of our HEOR team is one aspect of our commitment to health equity for individuals living with SCD.
-We’ve committed $50 million through the Vertex Foundation toward health equity initiatives at the Massachusetts General Hospital Comprehensive Sickle Cell Disease Treatment Center.
-These funds aim to improve patient care by increasing the center’s ability to provide holistic support for patients with SCD, including expanding social workers, patient coordinators, and nurse navigators, amongst other programs.
+We’ve committed $50 million through Vertex and the Vertex Foundation toward health equity initiatives, including support of the Massachusetts General Hospital Comprehensive Sickle Cell Disease Treatment Center.
+These funds aim to improve patient care by increasing the center’s ability to provide holistic support for patients with SCD, including expanding social workers, patient coordinators and nurse navigators, amongst other programs.
 Together, we work toward a more equitable future for every member of the SCD community.

 Learn more about our HEOR team’s work: